borisstoqnov/netTransformer/iMap/conf/bat/Readme.txt

 iMap needs JRE  "1.6.0_25" or later.
 In order to work properly you have to have IP& SNMP connectivity to a device with BGP internet table.

-So if  those are met:

 How to create an Internet BGP peering map?
 Edit iMap/conf/imap.properties and add there your snmp communities and the IP address of the BGP enabled device .
-With other words change X.X.X.X
+With other words change X.X.X.X and test-r, test-rw with your values.
 -------------------------------------------------------------------------------

 query.parameters=system,bgpLocalAs,bgpPeerEntry,bgp4PathAttrEntry